stelar7/stelang/spec/type.md

 ### Float
 ```
-Floats are 64bit floating point numbers (commonly known as the double-precision floating-point format)
-They are accurate to 15 decimals
+Floats are ints with decimals
 ```

 ```